kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 #### Container users

 - The privileged container can run as any user that's available on the host or in the domain of the host machine.
 Password accounts are being investigated.
-Running privilged containers as non SYSTEM/admin accounts will be the primary way operators can restrict access to system resources (files, registry, named pipes, WMI, etc).
+Running privileged containers as non SYSTEM/admin accounts will be the primary way operators can restrict access to system resources (files, registry, named pipes, WMI, etc).
 More information on Windows resource access can be found at https://docs.microsoft.com/en-us/archive/msdn-magazine/2008/november/access-control-understanding-windows-file-and-registry-permissions.

 #### Container Mounts